George Birmingham: President of Court of Appeal

 On 24 April 2018, the Government of Ireland nominated Birmingham to be President of the Court of Appeal.
 As President of the Court of Appeal, he is an ex officio member of the Supreme Court.

 Birmingham's nomination attracted political controversy, in light of his time as a Fine Gael TD and Minister of State during the 1980s.

 In 2018, he noted the difficulty posed to the court in not having enough judges to hear appeals.
-There was a change in legislation in 2019 to increase the number of judges in order to speed up the appellate process, increasing the number of Court of Appeal judges to fifteen.
+There was a change in legislation in 2019 to increase the number of judges to speed up the appellate process, increasing the number of Court of Appeal judges to fifteen.

+Birmingham retired from his judicial role in July 2024.
+In October it was announced that from December he would become the Independent Examiner of Security Legislation.